Van Allen Newsletter

 Iowa Statewide Assessment of Student Progress (ISASP) Information for Families

-For many years students in our district, as well as districts across the state, have been assessed on an annual basis with the Iowa Assessments.
-In the spring of 2019, the Iowa legislature determined that all students in Iowa would be assessed using an online test called the Iowa Statewide Assessment of Student Progress (ISASP).
+Beginning in 2019, the Iowa legislature determined that all students in Iowa would be assessed each spring using an online test called the Iowa Statewide Assessment of Student Progress (ISASP).
 This assessment is developed by Iowa Testing Programs at the University of Iowa, delivered and supported by Iowa-based Pearson, for the state of Iowa.
 The assessments are aligned with the Iowa Core standards and provide a clear and accurate assessment of student learning outcomes.
-Student growth, proficiency and readiness indicators will be reported.
+Student growth, proficiency, and readiness indicators are reported.

-The grade levels, tests, and recommended administration times are provided below:
+The tests, grade levels, and recommended administration times are:

 To ensure that your child is fully prepared to take these assessments, please assist with the following: